colorfulfool/server-generated-popups/README.md

 Perfect with Rails and its [Server-generated JavaScript Responses](https://signalvnoise.com/posts/3697-server-generated-javascript-responses), but not limited to them.

+The screenshot above is from [Invoices for Milestones](http://invoicesformilestones.com), where this gem is extracted from.
+It's a dead simple invoicing tool for self-employed.
+If you work for yourself, check it out.

 ## Installation

 The plugin depends on jQuery, but you already have it, don't you?